Church Security, A Reality We Cannot Ignore.

 The unfortunate reality is that churches across South Africa have become increasingly vulnerable to crime.

 While they serve as places of worship, community, and support, they now face the same security threats as businesses or private homes.
 Criminals know that churches often contain valuable equipment, collect cash offerings, and may lack professional security infrastructure.
-Hijackings, theft, vandalism, and even armed robberies are no longer rare incidents but a frequent and widespread risk in both urban and rural areas.
+Hijackings, theft, vandalism, and even armed robberies are no longer rare incidents but frequent and widespread risk in both urban and rural areas.

 Security in churches does not follow the usual security model.